noostale/noostale/README.md

 <br>

-- Pursuing a Master's Degree in Artificial Intelligence & Robotics at _Sapienza University of Rome_.
+- Currently pursuing a Master's Degree in Artificial Intelligence & Robotics at _Sapienza University of Rome_.
-- Interested in Natural Language Processing and Explainable AI.
+- Interested in Deep Learning and Representation Learning.
-- Currently exploring Reinforcement Learning and Deep Learning.
+- Currently exploring modern approaches to research and open science.